tj-tusharjain/azure-compute-docs/articles/virtual-machines/workloads/oracle/oracle-migration.md

 ## Design

-Application migrations can be seamlessly enabled by leveraging [Azure Migrate](azure/migrate/migrate-services-overview#migration-and-modernization-tool).
+Application migrations can be seamlessly enabled by using [Azure Migrate](/azure/migrate/migrate-services-overview).
 Azure Migrate lift-and-shift your application to Azure IaaS based on the initial discovery.

-In case you plan to migrate Oracle first-party applications, please review the [architecture requirements](/azure/virtual-machines/workloads/oracle/deploy-application-oracle-database-azure) prior to choosing an [Azure Migrate-based migration](https://azure.microsoft.com/products/azure-migrate).
+In case you plan to migrate Oracle first-party applications review the [architecture requirements](/azure/virtual-machines/workloads/oracle/deploy-application-oracle-database-azure) before choosing an [Azure Migrate-based migration](https://azure.microsoft.com/products/azure-migrate).

-The [Capacity Planning](/azure/cloud-adoption-framework/scenarios/oracle-iaas/oracle-capacity-planning)  for your Oracle database is always conducted through AWR reports which you generating during a 1-hour peak-timeframe.
+The [Capacity Planning](/azure/cloud-adoption-framework/scenarios/oracle-iaas/oracle-capacity-planning)  for your Oracle database is always conducted through AWR reports which you generating during a one-hour peak-timeframe.
-In addition to above, it is important to setup your [storage layout](azure/well-architected/oracle-iaas/choose-compute-storage#choose-the-right-storage-solution-for-your-workload).
+In addition to that, it's important to set up your [storage layout](/azure/well-architected/oracle-iaas/choose-compute-storage).
 The data size is the size you need to focus on during the migration and take on the best-suited storage decision.
 In order to find out your data size, you can utilize our [dbspace script](https://github.com/Azure/Oracle-Workloads-for-Azure/blob/main/az-oracle-sizing/dbspace.sql).

 Once the AWR reports are generated, run Azure [Oracle Migration Assistance Tool (OMAT)](https://github.com/Azure/Oracle-Workloads-for-Azure/tree/main/omat).
 The OMAT tool recommends the correct VM size and storage options required for your Oracle Database on Azure IaaS.
-As next step an architecture must be established by thoroughly assessing your requirements.
-It is highly recommend to design the architecture highly[reliable](/azure/reliability/overview) and [resilient](https://azure.microsoft.com/files/Features/Reliability/AzureResiliencyInfographic.pdf) in the occurrence of disasters or failures, as determined by the parameters of [Recovery Point Objective (RPO) and Recovery Time Objective (RTO)](/azure/reliability/disaster-recovery-overview).
+As next step establish an architecture by thoroughly assessing your requirements.
+It's highly recommended to design the architecture highly[reliable](/azure/reliability/overview) and [resilient](https://azure.microsoft.com/files/Features/Reliability/AzureResiliencyInfographic.pdf) in the occurrence of disasters or failures, as determined by the parameters of [Recovery Point Objective (RPO) and Recovery Time Objective (RTO)](/azure/reliability/disaster-recovery-overview).

-If you need support establishing the architecture design, please review the [Oracle reference architectures](/azure/virtual-machines/workloads/oracle/oracle-reference-architecture).
+If you need support establishing the architecture design review the [Oracle reference architectures](/azure/virtual-machines/workloads/oracle/oracle-reference-architecture).
 It  offers architecture guidance to choose the best solution architecture based on RPO and RTO requirements.
 The RPO and RTO approach is applicable for separating RAC infrastructure into high availability (HA) and disaster recovery (DR) architecture using Oracle Data Guard.

 ## Deployment